Background/Introduction

 Literature Review and Theoretical Framework

 Air Transport in Tanzania Although the existing literature offers sufficient knowledge on aircraft modernization and challenges faced by the industry, the literature specifically explores aircraft modernization challenges faced by the TPDF’s Air-force Wing.
 Tanzania’s economy has led to increasing international and domestic air traffic.
-According to the International Air Transport Association’s annual report, Tanzania’s overall passenger traffic increased by 9.9 percent from 2,754,355 in 2009 to 3,027,512 passengers in 2010.
+From 2,754,355 passengers in 2009 to 3,027,512 passengers in 2010, Tanzania’s total passenger traffic grew by 9.9%, according to the International Air Transport Association’s annual report.
 In 2010, there were 28,941 aircraft movements, up from 23,611 in 2009.
-As nations recover from the global financial crisis, their success has been linked to a better global economy.
+A stronger global economy has been associated with the success of countries recovering from the global financial crisis.

-In 2010, the number of transactions handled increased from 143,999 to 152,299, a 17% increase.
-International airports had a rise of 5.8% in aircraft movements in 2010, while domestic airports saw an increase of 7.0% in 2009.
+2010 saw a 17% increase in the number of transactions handled, from 143,999 to 152,299 transactions.
+Aircraft movements increased 5.8% at international airports in 2010 compared to 7.0% at domestic airports in 2009.
 Precision Air was just one Tanzanian airline in the IATA clearing house in March 2011.
 Even in wealthy countries like the United States, where air travel is a major component of military and personal life, civil aviation contributes significantly to the GDP.
 Modernization in air transport equipment promotes public trust that flying is safe, secure, and ecologically worthwhile.
 From 2015 to 2030, the world would need to invest USD 1.8 trillion in airport modernization and equipment upgrades.
 Privatization and regulation of transport infrastructure: guidelines for policymakers and regulators.
 World Bank Publications, 2018.

 Tanzania’s Air Transport Department (TPDF) is facing a crisis in the modernization of its equipment due to a lack of funding from the government.
 PDF needs a $32 million rescue package from the Tanzanian government or other non-shareholder sources from Tanzania to upgrade their military aircraft equipment fully.
 Tanzania’s military personnel in the organization receive less funding from the government, which results in poor performance in their modernization scheme.
 The African Air transport industry suffers from a lack of funds for servicing and modernization of equipment.
 [Unpublished report prepared for the World Bank, Washington, D.C.
 August.2016.]
 As of September 2014, Tanzania’s air transport sector had experienced incidents or accidents linked to poor modernization plans in the air transport equipment.